Some Body-Mind RESOURCES

 ¤ Archetypes, Who Are You? by Caroline Myss

-¤ Self-Parenting: A Guide to Your Inner Conversations by John Pollard
+¤ Self-Parenting: A Guide to Your Inner Conversations; and The Self-Parenting Program: Core Guidelines for the Self-Parenting Practitioner; by John K. Pollard III

 ¤ Homecoming by John Bradshaw